 Help for Families

-DrugFAM – Helpline: 0207 4984 680.
-Support families, friends, partners and significant others coping with a loved one’s addiction to drugs, alcohol or gambling.
-Also support those bereaved by drugs, alcohol, gambling and related causes.
+DrugFAM – DrugFAM is there to support families, friends, partners and significant others coping with a loved one’s addiction to drugs, alcohol or gambling.
+They also support those bereaved by drugs, alcohol and related causes.
+Their helpline is available on 0207 4984 680 from 9am – 9pm every day.

-Kinship – Help and support for all kinship carers – the grandparents, siblings, aunts, uncles, and family friends who step up to raise children when their parents can’t.
+Kinship – This organisation provides help and support for all kinship carers – the grandparents, siblings, aunts, uncles, and family friends who step up to raise children when their parents can’t.

 Smoking